Code012/DSP-but-BETTER/README.md

 This project is not yet complete so there's no binary I can just give to you, however I do estimate this would be complete in about a month and a half.

 If you're curious about what's been done so far and want to have a look around.
-Here is a list of things notable things done in this project so far:
+Here is a list of notable things done in this project so far:

 - Code and architecture written to easily target other platforms if needed (see os layer for platform code)
 - Custom base layer for memory, strings, math, os and compiler specific attributes